Puriton Ridge

-The world’s first T-pylons between Bridgwater and Loxton are energised and transporting electricity around the National Grid electricity network.
+The new T-pylons between Bridgwater and Loxton are energised and transporting electricity around the National Grid electricity network.

-To make way for the new 400,000 volt connection, National Grid is removing 249 existing 132,000 volt lattice pylons, and overhead wires stretching 67 kilometres from the Somerset landscape.
-There is just one remaining lower voltage pylon to be removed early this year.
+To make way for the new 400,000 volt connection, National Grid has removed 249 lower voltage lattice pylons, and overhead wires stretching 67 kilometres across the Somerset landscape.

 Register to receive project updates direct to your inbox.